 As mentioned in their statement, the takeover is an obligatory rescue mission to salvage Zim’s failing political and economic institutions.
 Sustained gunfire was heard near Mugabe’s private home in the suburb of Borrowdale.

 Reports say that some senior government officials were arrested and detained.
 Reuters’ source confirmed that Finance Minister Ignatius Chombo was among those in military custody.

 Chombo is a ZANU-PF politician and a supporter of Grace Mugabe’s bid to succeed her husband.

 With the official Zimbabwe military takeover backed by their statement, the latest development may actually see the end of Mugabe as the president of the Southern African country.

 By extension, the takeover may potentially halt the move to make Grace Mugabe a replacement for Emmerson as well as a successor of the sit-tight president.

 Speculations have it that the First Lady would most likely be announced as the VP replacement by the ruling party next month.

-Side by side to the uneasiness in Zimbabwe, many have applauded the move with hopes that this will finally unseat the president who has ruled the nation for decades and refused to step down.
+Side by side with the uneasiness in Zimbabwe, many have applauded the move with hopes that this will finally unseat the president who has ruled the nation for decades and refused to step down.

-On the other hand, the likes of Alex Magaisa, a former adviser to Zimbabwean opposition leader, Morgan Tsvangirai, categorically describes the ongoing Zimbabwe military takeover as a full-fledged coup.
+However, the likes of Alex Magaisa, a former adviser to Zimbabwean opposition leader, Morgan Tsvangirai, categorically described the Zimbabwe military takeover as a full-fledged coup.